 This project contains four programs:

-Junior Tech Ambassador: This is a 6-months long program that aims to enhance the marginalized students’ 21st-century skills by focusing on building compassionate, tech-literate, and responsible makers who are proactive and connected to their community.
+Junior Tech Ambassador: This is a 6-months long program that aims to enhance the marginalized students’ 21st-century skills by building compassionate, tech-literate, and responsible makers who are proactive and connected to their community.

 Arduino Camp: This is a one-week hands-on camp that is project-based and aims to support school students to learn electronics and Arduino programming through the learning methodology of cumulative learning.